Signs Your Dog May Have Inflammatory Bowel Disease (IBD)

 Which Dog Breeds Are More Likely to Develop IBD?

 While any dog can develop IBD and have other dog digestion issues, some breeds seem to be more prone to it than others.
-According to research published in the Journal of Veterinary Internal Medicine, the following breeds may be at higher risk:
+According to research published in the Journal of Veterinary Internal Medicine,

 • German Shepherds